Implicit shock tracking for unsteady flows by the method of lines: Conclusion and future work

 \section{Conclusion and future work}

 We extend the high-order implicit shock tracking (HOIST) framework for inviscid, steady conservation laws introduced in \cite{zahr2020implicit} to the unsteady case by a method of lines discretization via a diagonally implicit Runge-Kutta (DIRK) method.
 In essence, we are ``solving a steady problem at each timestep", and as such inherit the desirable qualities discussed for the steady case in our previous work, namely a conservative and feature-aligned discretization at each timestep.
 We demonstrate our framework on a variety of one- and two- dimensional examples, and in particular show that our method is capable of preserving the design order of accuracy of our high-order temporal discretization for both the solution and the shock location, the latter of which is inaccessible to shock capturing methods because they do not maintain a perfect representation of discontinuities.
-The ability to construct good initial guesses for the optimization problem from information at the previous timestep is key to enable the SQP solver to converge rapidly (Newton-like).
+The ability to construct good initial guesses for the optimization problem from information at the previous timestep is key to enable the SQP solver to converge rapidly.
 This is in contrast to the steady case, where the initial mesh generation and corresponding guess for the solution has to be done independent of the shock location because we lack any \textit{a priori} knowledge.
 Correspondingly, the steady case requires significant mesh deformation and edge collapses, which needs a more sophisticated line search procedure based on the $\ell_1$ merit function to achieve convergence.
+The development of this method of lines approach gives us an additional tool to tackle unsteady problems in addition to the previously developed space-time approach.
+Generally speaking, the method of lines approach will be more practical and scale better as the size and difficulty of the problem increases.
+However, it is limited in that it cannot handle colliding shocks (triple points in space-time) without complex mesh operations and solution reinitialization.
+In these cases, the space-time approach is preferred due to its generality of tracking discontinuities in space-time, which naturally handles triple points.

 We see two important avenues of future work in the current setting of time-dependent, inviscid conservation laws.
 The first issue to consider is shock formation, most commonly illustrated by the time evolution of Burgers' equation from a smooth initial condition or the steepening of the waves trailing the shock in the Shu-Osher problem.
 Implicit shock tracking has the potential to cleanly form and subsequently track shocks due to its $r$-adaptive behavior and the optimization formulation that \textit{implicitly} tracks shocks and simultaneously resolves the flow; this was shown by the authors of the MDG-ICE method for inviscid and viscous shocks in the space-time setting \cite{corrigan2019unsteady, kercher_moving_2021}.
 In contrast, shock tracking approaches that handle shocks explicitly do not readily show potential to handle shock formation without significant specialization.